-Church Street School for Music and Art (CSSMA) is the only nonprofit community school for the arts in lower Manhattan, committed to providing high-quality art and music programs for diverse students of all ages, abilities, race, gender, sexual orientation, religion and socioeconomic backgrounds.
+Church Street School for Music and Art is the only nonprofit community school for the arts in lower Manhattan, committed to providing high-quality art and music programs for diverse students of all ages, abilities, race, gender, sexual orientation, religious and socioeconomic backgrounds.
+A long-standing community resource dedicated to public programming and outreach, the school specializes in facilitating the physical creative process, and strives to connect each student with their unique artistic voice.
 We believe in the transformative and therapeutic power of the arts and are dedicated to providing accessibility to the arts for all.

 Process-Oriented Arts Education

 In our process-oriented art program, we believe learning happens through open-ended creation that allows for random occurrences, improvisation, and exploration.
 Our classes focus on the individual student’s interests and curiosity while encouraging experimentation and play.
 Our focus on process celebrates the creative genius of children, empowering them and building confidence that stretches beyond the art studio.

 As children mature, our experiential program gradually incorporates instruction in the more technical aspects of art-making, but always with the emphasis on developing the individual’s unique artistic process.